Optimizely Content Marketing Platform Open API

 - Product Owners/Managers for integrations

-- Members of the IT team supporting the Welcome team at your organization
+- Members of the IT team supporting the CMP team at your organization

 - Technical leaders who are estimating the effort and feasibility of custom integrations

 The following can help you in using the API and Webhooks:

 - Knowledge of JSON

 - Access to the Optimizely Content Marketing Platform

 - A Client Application – that is, the application that will connect to CMP as a client and consume the API and Webhooks

 The open API is served through https://api.welcomesoftware.com/v3.
 You should update your integrations to use the new base URL.
 The previous base URL: https://api.welcomesoftware.com/v3 will remain functional until further notice.

 See also the following documentation:

 - Optimizely Content Marketing Platform user guide